Hormone Therapy (HT)

 Progestin side effects

-The side effects of progestin often cause women to stop using hormone replacement therapy (HRT).
+The side effects of progestin often cause women to stop using hormone therapy (HT).
 Adjusting the progestin dose, changing the dosing schedule, or changing the type of progestin may reduce side effects.
-The progestin intrauterine device (IUD) reduces or eliminates side effects that are common with oral progestin.5
+The progestin intrauterine device (IUD) reduces or eliminates side effects that are common with oral progestin.1

 Progestin side effects include: